-"Secondary recovery" means 1. the use of water-flooding or gas injection to maintain formation pressure during primary production and to reduce the rate of decline of the original reservoir drive; 2. water-flooding of a depleted reservoir.; and 3. the first improved recovery method of any type applied to a reservoir to produce oil not recoverable by primary recovery methods.
+"Secondary recovery" means 1. the use of water flooding or gas injection to maintain formation pressure during primary production and to reduce the rate of decline of the original reservoir drive; 2. water flooding of a depleted reservoir.; and 3. the firstan improved recovery method of any type applied to a reservoir to produce oil not recoverable by primary recovery methods and would include water flooding, steam flooding and gas injection.

-"Secondary containment" means containment, which is external to and separate from the primary containment, typically constructed of masonry block or poured concrete walls and must incorporate an impervious barrier.
+"Secondary containment" means containment, which is external to and separate from the primary containment, typically constructed of masonry block or poured concrete walls and mustwhich incorporates an impervious barrier, including but not limited to dikes, berms, or retaining walls sufficiently impervious to contain oil.

-"Shut down" or "Shut Down Order" is an order by the Petroleum Administrator, California State Fire Marshall, or DOGGR official, to restrict or prohibit certain (or all) functions or operations at a facility or by an owner or operator pursuant to authority of this ordinance.
+"Shut down" or "Shut Down Order" is an order by the Petroleum Administrator City Manager, California State Fire Marshall, or DOGGR official, to restrict or prohibit certain (or all) functions or operations at a facility or by an owner or operator pursuant to authority of this ordinance.